OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-2.md

 ### Section 3 - String Methods

+Methods don't have to be invoked from within variables only.
+They can be invoked directly from within string literals.

 ### Section 4 - String in action

 ### Section 5 - Four simple programs